Budgeting tips for college students: 6 tips for parents and students

 Creating a budget is very different from sticking to one, and kids don’t always realize how much the little purchases add up.
 Have them track every single purchase, either on paper or using an app, for the first month of school so they can get a feel for the outflow of money.
 “That means the Starbucks, that means the juices, that means the four Frappuccinos in a day,” says Neale Godfrey, founder of the Children’s Financial Network, a company dedicated to the worldwide financial literacy of youth and their parents.
 “I worked with a kid who graduated with $19,000 of credit card debt from pizza and smoothies.”

 Is your child going to work while they are at school?
 During school breaks?
 Over the summer?
 What do you expect, and what are they expected to cover with that money?
 If possible, it might be easiest to spend the first semester concentrating solely on school and then determine whether your child can handle a part-time job along with their course load.
-If you decide to add a job to the mix, be sure to look for something manageable — working too many hours can cause school performance to suffer.
+If you decide to add a job to the mix, be sure to look for something manageable — while it's important for college kids to learn about money and budgeting, working too many hours can cause school performance to suffer.

 Help your child ease into the credit card world by giving them a debit card and teaching them how to use it.
 Have them opt out of overdraft protection so they can’t use the card if there’s no money in the account.
 The debit card should be used in accordance with the budget you’ve created and the categories you’ve discussed — what you will cover and what they will cover.